 Sunnegga (2288 m)

 - The Leisee is a small mountain lake at a few minutes from the funicular station.
 You can bathe here.
-A barbecue area is available too.
+A barbecue area and picnic spots are available too.

 - Kids will love the Wolli adventure playground.